 To earn a Bachelor of Arts degree in history students must complete 33 hours of history course work beyond the General Education Requirement in history.
-All history majors must complete with a passing grade all of the survey courses in history; HT 1133, Western Civilization I, HT 1143, Western Civilization II, HT 2233, U.S. History Before 1865, and HT 2243, U.S. History Since 1865.
+All history majors must complete with a passing grade all of the survey courses in history; HT 1133, Western Civilization I, HT 1143, Western Civilization II, HT 2233, U.S. History Before 1865, and HT 2243, U. S. History Since 1865.
 Twenty-one of the 33 hours must be taken in courses at or above the 3000 level.
 All history majors are required to complete DP 2253, Microcomputer Applications I (this requirement may be waived if the department determines that the student is already competent in computer use.
 If the DP 2253 requirement is waived the student will substitute an elective 3 hour course).
-History majors are also required to take HT 3033, Historical Research and Philosophy and HT 4503, Directed Readings, or with permission, a graduate preparation course offered by the department.
-These courses will involve independent work to demonstrate competency in research of the student's area of choice, and thus is pass/fail.
+History majors are also required to take HT 3033, Historical Research and Philosophy.
 History majors are also to complete a minor or second major, earn at least 6 hours of credit in a modern foreign language, and 9 hours of upper-level elective credit.
-The student will be required to take the ETS History Exam during the senior year to complete the program.
+The student will be required to take an assessment exam during the senior year to complete the program.